gufolabs/gufo_loader/docs/examples/protocol.md

 Loader is the generic type, so we must pass the exact plugin type.
 In the protocol scheme plugins are classes, following from the `PluginProtocol` protocol.
-In Python's typing terms, the protocol type is the `Type[PluginProtocol]`.
+In Python's typing terms, the protocol type is the `type[PluginProtocol]`.
 We'd placed the type into the brackets just after the `Loader`.

 !!! warning